Discover The Murray River lakes and Coorong

 Dropping a line in the Murray River as the sun disappears behind the red ochre cliffs must be one of life’s most relaxing activities.
 Whether you’re an experienced angler or an enthusiastic beginner, the best way to discover where the fish are biting is to ask a local.
 Have a chat when you buy your bait and tackle, which are available at various locations throughout the region.
 As you don’t need a recreational fishing license in South Australia, everyone can enjoy this popular past time.

-Murray Bridge Race Course holds 14 annual thoroughbred race meetings a year, including a fabulous Australia Day event.
-Those wanting to experience a truly Australian picnic race meeting should head to the Mallee for the Mindarie–Halidon Cup in September.
+The new Murray Bridge Race Course at Gifford Hill holds 14 annual thoroughbred race meetings a year, including a fabulous Australia Day event and the Murray Bridge Gold Cup in October.

 For more information on the Murray River lakes and Coorong click here